vaginessa/dns-wiki/Home.md

 - An Android device with at least the 2.3 (Gingerbread/API level 8, NDK 4) version of the OS.
 - The device **must be rooted**.
-- The kernel/rom must have init.d support (for external sripts).
+- The kernel/rom must have init.d support (for external scripts).

 ##Information for AFWall+ users